saasquatch/saasquatch-docs/src/guides/CustomShortDomainGuide.md

 ### Step 5: Verify

-As a precaution, we will make the change to the new Custom Short Domain on the Test tenant before making changes to the Live Tenant.
+As a precaution, we will make the change to the new Custom Short Domain on your [Test tenant](/success/using-referral-saasquatch/#test-vs-live) before making changes to the Live Tenant.

 Confirm with a member of the SaaSquatch Success team that the new links in your Test tenant are being generated correctly.